 It’s a paradox that you escape yourself to find what you think is missing from your temple, when it was at the deepest level inside your temple all along!
 You only need to go deeper inside yourself, to the level under the pain and shame to find it.

 When you ask yourself, “What am I feeling?
 What do I need right now?”
 You make yourself important and raise your self-esteem.
 You feel loved and supported because somebody always cares enough to ask you and give you what you need.
 You!
 You can be curious about what’s behind your behavior instead of judgmental.
 You can be compassionate as you listen to your story.

-Decide how you want it to be in your temple and begin to entertain the possibility of it right now.
+Decide how you want it to be inside your temple and begin to entertain giving these loving qualities and support to yourself.